lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These fields are both unidirectional and MUST NOT be set to bidirectional in a rule entry.

 If a single value is expected by the client, it can be stored in the TV and elided during the transmission.
 Otherwise, if several possible values are expected by the client, a matching-list SHOULD be used to limit the size of the residue.
-If is not possible, the value has to be sent as a residue (fixed or variable length).
+Otherwise, the value has to be sent as a residue (fixed or variable length).

 ## CoAP option Max-Age, Uri-Host and Uri-Port fields